JiyuuX/Konzek-Challenge/README.md

 ![image](https://github.com/JiyuuX/Konzek-Challenge/assets/139239394/feaee57f-bb0e-43eb-8036-a5a4f03cd25a) <br />   <br />   <br />

 LAST THOUGHTS : <br />
 In this project, builded a high-performance web service in Go.
 The service will accept incoming HTTP requests, process data concurrently, and store it in a database.
-For API documentation, Swagger can be used for auto-documentation, however, I did it via Postman.
+For API documentation, Swagger can be used for auto-documentation, however, I did it via Postman. <br />

+In the codes, I added the information required for database connection directly to the code section - since it is a project within the scope of the challenge project.
+This is actually not a safe way.
+It is safer to use environment variables rather than writing sensitive information (such as database credentials) directly into the code.
+This can help you build a better application from a security perspective and prevents sensitive information from leaking in the codebase.
+Environment variables provide configuration information to applications running on a system through variables in the environment.
+This information can be hidden from other applications running on the system or from system administrators.
+Therefore, storing sensitive data such as database credentials, APIs keys through environment variables increases the security of the code. <br />

 Since the scope of the Challenge project is very, very broad, the project has been terminated by the author in here.